sergiomora03/py-hyperpy/docs/source/install.rst

 .. note::

    - The function `hy.run()` return a `Study` object.
-And only needs: Features, target.
+And only needs\: Features, target.
 In the example: best test accuracy = 0.7407407164573669
    - *feat_X*: features in dataset
    - *Y*: target in dataset